 top of page

 Pōpoto / Māui Dolphins are some of the world's smallest and most endangered dolphins with less than 50 left.
-They were classified as Nationally Critical in 2009 and we urgently need your help to turn things around.
+They are critically endangered.
+Hector's Dolphins are also endangered and their numbers are dropping fast.
+We urgently need your help to turn things around.

 Donaton form